 Another preprint showing the interaction of different human activities and land use on the freshwater microbiome.
-This study was conducted in Germany with collaboration from Haifa University and ADSSC
+This study was conducted in Germany with collaborators from Haifa University and ADSSC

 A new preprint abount eDNA of fish in England's largest lake, Lake Windermere, with Lori J Lawson Handley from the Unversity of Hull, et al.

 A new paper is published investigating the soil restoration in heavily compacted arid land after a single tillage effect.
-A new insight of the microbiome abundance and soil physics following different tillage depth Stavi et., al 2018
+A new insight into the microbiome abundance and soil physics following different tillage depths Stavi et., al 2018

 Extract your own DNA in less than 5 min.
-Experimenting with kids, where each one extracted his/her owe DNA from saliva using soap and table salt with some Vodka!
+Carrying out experiments with kids, where each one extracted their own DNA from their saliva using soap and table salt with some Vodka!

 Pi Day!
 The science fair at DSASC Dead Sea.
 In a natural selection demo with beans, kids kept picking the ones less contrasting with the background rice colour.
 Could Darwin have been wrong?!

 By the new year, a new article is published showing the significant effect of Dead Sea climatotherapy on human skin microbiome. the result shows that dramatic changes accrue in mycobiome variations, highlighting the importance of Malassezia spp.
 Read more

 A new paper Genome Biology and Evolution on the genome evolution of tropical apomictic root knot nematodes by Amir and collaborators, revealing an interesting mechanism for genetic diversification in the absence of meiosis.